JakobKrzyston/Complex_Convolutions/README.md

 # Complex Convolutions
 ## About
-This repository contains code to reproduce results for the submission titled, "Complex-Valued Convolutions for Modulation Recognition using Deep Learning" which was accepted into the 2020 IEEE ICC: Open Workshop On Machine Learning In Communications.
+This repository contains code to reproduce results for the submission titled, "Complex-Valued Convolutions for Modulation Recognition using Deep Learning" which was published in the 2020 IEEE ICC: Open Workshop On Machine Learning In Communications.

 ## Code
 ### Scripts